chingu-voyages/soloproject-tier2-chingu-trivia/README.md

-# Chingu Solo Project - Tier 1 - Chingu Trivia
+# Chingu Solo Project - Tier 2 - Chingu Trivia

 ## Overview

 This project is a great opportunity to develop a clean and modern webpage.
 The trivia app will be completed across tiers, with each tier adding a new level of complexity.
-You are currently on the **Tier 1 repo**.
+You are currently on the **Tier 2 repo**.
 You'll be responsible for coding the **HTML**, **CSS**, and **JavaScript** to get the structure, styling, and some basic functionality up and running.

-As you add skills to your developer toolbag you'll be able to come back to this project and add in the Tiers 2 and 3 features.
+As you add skills to your developer toolbag you'll be able to come back to this project and add in the Tiers 3 features.
 Ultimately you'll have a great portfolio piece, and will have implemented a number of common and in-demand features.

-**You May NOT Use Libraries and/or Frameworks for Tiers 1**
+**You May Use Libraries and/or Frameworks**

 ## Instructions